101 Email Signature Templates

 What do you think your customers, suppliers and partners will think if you have a poor email signature?
 Will they really want to do business with an organization that treats an important part of their branding so shabbily?

-With some thought and effort put into your signature design, it will positively impact your brand image and offer you an additional avenue with which to market your business.
+With some thought and effort put into your email signature design, sometimes known as an email footer design, it will positively impact your brand image and offer you an additional avenue with which to market your business.

 Example email signature templates with images